Updated · Oct 03, 2023

 The data is for 2018 and it marks a significant rise from the previous 2017 when it was 28%.

 The same study shows 63% of marketers plan to increase their use of live videos in future campaigns.

 The trend is quite apparent.
 Live video streaming is the next big thing in advertising.

 One reason is the greater engagement of audiences.
 For example, being live on Facebook will produce 6x more interactions than traditional pre-recorded video.

 The success of online video-on-demand streaming platforms is undeniable.
 Just think of Netflix, Hulu, and Amazon Prime.
-It was only a matter of time for Mr. Zuckerberg to reach for a piece of the pie.
+So it was only a matter of time for Mr. Zuckerberg to reach for a piece of the pie.

 So the real question is, can Facebook take on the streaming giants?
 In 2021, Facebook Watch had 1.25 billion monthly viewers, who watched for at least a minute.

 (Source: BBC News)